slebras/index_runner/README.md

 make test
 ```

-Note that `docker-compose` will only build a Docker image for the application if no image exists,
+Note that `docker-compose`, and therefore `make test`, will only build a Docker image for the
-and therefore Dockerfile changes will not be included in any tests unless the application image
+application if no image exists, and therefore Dockerfile changes will not be included in any
-is deleted or a new image is built **with the correct repository name**, that being
+tests unless the application image is deleted or a new image is built
-`index_runner_deluxe_app`.
+**with the correct repository name**, that being `index_runner_deluxe_app`.

 ## Config